Potager du roi, Versailles: The Potager du roi from the French Revolution to today

 In 1793, during the French Revolution, the garden plots were rented out and the tools and plants, including the eight hundred pineapple plants, were auctioned off.
 In 1795, the Convention, the revolutionary government, declared the Potager to be a national institute, the tenant farmers were ejected, and the garden became a school and scientific center.

-When the monarchy was restored after the fall of Napoleon I, much of the garden was overgrown, and many of the trees had died.
+When the monarchy was restored after the fall of Napoleon, much of the garden was overgrown, and many of the trees had died.
 The new director, Count Lelieur, replanted the orchards and resumed the growing of early vegetables.
 New greenhouses heated with hot water were installed in 1829, which allowed growing of more exotic tropical fruits and vegetables, and, in 1840, bananas were successfully grown in the Large Greenhouse.

 In 1848, the potager became part of the new Institut national agronomique at Versailles, and, the following year, was put under the direction of Auguste Hardy, an agronomist.
 Hardy directed the school under the Second Republic, the Second Empire, and the Third Republic.
 In 1874, the school became the École nationale d'horticulture (ENH).
 Under Hardy, the garden grew nine thousand species of vegetables, 309 varieties of apples, 557 varieties of pears, and 94 varieties of peaches.